jamescostian/flashcardz/cli.md

 flash easiest newfile
 ```

-If you want to find the top 5 hardest cards and top 3 easiest cards:
+If you want to see, say, the top `$X` cards, you could use `-n $X`.
+For example, if you want to find the top 5 hardest cards and top 3 easiest cards, you could use this:

 ```bash
 flash hardest -n 5 newfile